Lifailon/TorAPI/README.md

 <a href="https://github.com/Lifailon/TorAPI"><img title="License"src="https://img.shields.io/github/license/lifailon/TorAPI?logo=GitHub&color=green"></a>
 </p>

-Unofficial API server for RuTracker, Kinozal, RuTor and NoNameClub to get torrent files and other information by movie title, series or id.
+Unofficial API server for RuTracker, Kinozal, RuTor and NoNameClub to get torrent files and other information by movie title, TV series or id.
 This project is an idea fork of [Torrents-Api](https://github.com/Ryuk-me/Torrents-Api) ✨ (all code is completely rewritten) for Russian-speaking torrent providers.

 There are 2 types of queries:

 - **Search by title**, in which we will get all available distributions from the specified torrent tracker (its ID and brief information with a link to download the torrent file).
-- **Search by ID** of the specified provider, where we will get additional information: hash for direct download through torrent-client, links to Kinopoisk and IMDb databases, detailed description of the movie or series, as well as the content of the torrent-file (list and size of files).
+- **Search by ID** of the specified provider, where we will get additional information: hash for direct download through torrent-client, links to Kinopoisk and IMDb databases, detailed description of the movie or TV series, as well as the content of the torrent-file (list and size of files).

 📄 Released under the [MIT license](https://github.com/Lifailon/TorAPI/blob/rsa/LICENSE).